Michelle Holder: Career

-Holder served as a labor market analyst for the Community Service Society of New York, a research associate for The New School for Social Research, the finance director for Dēmos, and an economist for Office of the State Deputy Comptroller for New York City.
+Holder served as a senior labor market analyst for the Community Service Society of New York, a research associate for The New School for Social Research, the finance director for Dēmos, and an economist for Office of the State Deputy Comptroller for New York City.

 Holder has testified before the U.S. congress several times, on topics ranging from the care economy, the racial and gender wage gap, manufacturing and green energy, and the strength of the economic recovery in the wake of the pandemic.
-She has also published numerous reports.
-In March 2020 Holder authored "The ‘Double Gap’ and the Bottom Line: African American Women's Wage Gap and Corporate Profits."
+She has also testified several times before the New York City Council, and she has published numerous economic policy reports.
+In March 2020 Holder authored "The 'Double Gap' and the Bottom Line: African American Women's Wage Gap and Corporate Profits".

-In March 2021 Holder published a research article in Feminist Economics, titled "The Early Impact of COVID-19 on Job Losses Among Black Women in the U.S."
+In March 2021, Holder published a research article in Feminist Economics, titled "The Early Impact of COVID-19 on Job Losses Among Black Women in the U.S."

-Holder has been featured in The New York Times, The Washington Post, The Atlantic, The New Yorker, The Financial Times, Fortune, Vox, MSNBC, NPR, PBS, and CNN.
+Holder has been featured in The New York Times, The Washington Post, The Atlantic, The New Yorker, The Financial Times, Fortune, Vox, MSNBC, NPR, PBS, El Diario, The New York Amsterdam News, The Wall Street Journal, Politico, TheGrio, USA Today, Al Jazeera English, The Guardian, MarketWatch, Bloomberg, and CNN.
 On April 5, 2022, Holder was quoted in the New York Times article "The U.S. Economy Is Booming.
 So Why Are Economists Worrying About a Recession?"
-On January 13, 2022, Holder was quoted in the Marketplace article "Why the economic recovery looks different for women of color.”
+On January 13, 2022, Holder was quoted in the Marketplace article "Why the economic recovery looks different for women of color".
 In 2020, Fortune magazine named her one of 19 Black economists to watch.

-Holder's op-ed "Build Back Better is in limbo — without its social programs, the economy will be, too," was published in The Hill, where she discussed the importance of government spending in social infrastructure.
+Holder's op-ed "Build Back Better is in limbo — without its social programs, the economy will be, too" was published in The Hill, where she discussed the importance of government spending in social infrastructure.

-She currently is an advisory committee member for the Institute for Women's Policy, and is an advisory board member for the Better Life Lab of New America.
+She currently is an advisory committee member for the Institute for Women's Policy Research, and is an advisory board member for the Better Life Lab of New America.
+In 2021, Holder joined the Feminist Economics journals editorial board, and as of 2023, she is a Partnership Scholar with the Urban Institute's One Million Black Women Research Project.